-While discussing those days Orms mentions that he grew up competing in rodeo.
-When I ask him in what event he says demurely “I just rode bulls.”
-Of rodeo Orms says “I could never make a living at it,” Instead he apprenticed with four different silver designers throughout the west.
-Orms learned the necessary skills.
-But most of his education came from studying vintage buckles as well antique silver teapots, flatware, gambling chips, and Victorian jewelry.
+While discussing those days, Orms mentions that he grew up competing in rodeo.
+When I ask him in what event, he says demurely, “I just rode bulls.”
+Of rodeo, Orms says, “I could never make a living at it.”
+Instead, he apprenticed with four different silver designers throughout the West.
+Orms learned the necessary skills, but most of his education came from studying vintage buckles, as well as antique silver teapots, flatware, gambling chips, and Victorian jewelry.

 To the untrained eye, a Clint Orms buckle is at first overwhelming with its detailed engraving with green, yellow, and rose gold.
 Images of longhorns, flowers with ruby centers, horseshoes, rope edges, symmetrical scrollwork, and stippled backgrounds add to their appeal.

 The history of the Western belt buckle dates to the early 1900s.
 However, with a larger variety of tools and a wealth of talent, Orms can create buckles that surpass his predecessors in quality.
 His success seems to stem from his pride.
 “I want people to know that they are getting a part of Texas, a part of a good, hard day’s work,” he says.
 “If you put your best work into a piece, people are going to feel it forever.
 They may never own a cow or ranch land, but they will feel the values of the West, an image and heritage that is needed in today’s society.”

 “Our main objective is to keep our Western heritage alive,” Clint adds.
 “We’re not about to turn a fast dollar.”
 From his simple shop, he concludes in his polite Texas drawl, “Wearing a fine buckle is just part of dressing well.”